jainrishi2001/Library-Management-/README.md

 1. Fork this project and create a clone in your system.
 2. Now Save the Code1 Folder in your htdocs folder of XAMPP.
 3. Now lets' setup our database.
-4. Create a Database named library_db in PHPMyAdmin.
+4. Create a Database named library_db in PHPMyAdmin.(Ensure that you have connected PHPMyAdmin to MySQL once before otherwise it won't open)
 5. Now run following code in library_db database:
 6.  create table admin(
     adminId int NOT NULL AUTO_INCREMENT PRIMARY KEY,